stories and legends of taos

 A timeline of the important events that have shaped Taos, from ancient times of hunter-gatherers to the modern day art colony.

-Some have claimed that Taos has more artists per capita than any town in the world, even Paris.
+It’s claimed Taos has more artists per capita than any town in the world, even Paris.
+If you add musicians, writers, theater everyone in Taos is an artist.

 1915: Six artists formed an alliance: the Taos Society of Artists, which would transform Taos into a world-renowned art colony.